"Are any of the characters in love?" "Yes, they're in love...WITH ADVENTURE!"

 Several novels by Isaac Asimov.
 Asimov himself openly acknowledged his (at least perceived) inability to write interpersonal relationships, let alone romance, and on several occasions lampooned himself for it.
 There are married couples in his books, but their relationship seldom plays a large role in the narrative.
 With the ironic exception of The Gods Themselves, written in part as a response to criticism that his books didn't have enough aliens or sex, which featured alien energy beings having the least titillating (to a human audience) threesomes in history.
 Which are absolutely essential to the plot.

-Executive Meddling forces may have been at work, too.
-According to SPD executive producer Greg Aranowitz, higher ups demanded as-low-as-possible levels of romance in the series, since it's targeted at little boys and all (he only said that about SPD, naturally, but who knows what goes through the minds of Disney).
+Power Rangers had three on-screen kisses in seventeen years (all done by the same couple, Kimberly and Tommy), often taking Will They or Won't They? to painful levels.
+According to SPD executive producer Greg Aranowitz, higher ups demanded as-low-as-possible levels of romance in the series, since it's targeted at little boys (he only said that about SPD, naturally, but who knows what goes through the minds of Disney).
+According to Dan Ewing, a kiss between Dillon and Summer was scripted for "Belly of the Beast", but was vetoed (we got the closest thing to it instead).

 At one point (particularly in the Davison era), there was a No Hugging, No Kissing, No Touching (for example, a comforting hand on the shoulder was a no-no) between the Doctor and his female companions, to dispel the notion of "hanky-panky" going on in the TARDIS.
-(Ironically, it just made fangirls think he fancied Turlough.)
+There were a few exceptions, like when Nyssa leaves.
+She gives the Doctor akiss on the cheek.

 Big Finish Doctor Who has fun with this.
 There's no longer any radar to slip things by and they can get away with things the old series never could, but the cast are still aware there's some kind of rule preventing classic Doctors from getting too close to people.
 Five's awkwardness makes Turlough wonder how he managed to have grandchildren, Six convinces someone he's not the Doctor by passionately kissing a woman, and Seven showing interest in a woman is a warning sign he's been drugged.
 Eight, the first Doctor to break the trend, is a Chick Magnet with a lot of painful consequences.

-An example of Executive Meddling in BIONICLE.
+An example of Executive Meddling.
 There were hints of romance in the early flash animations and online games, but these were decanonized when the Lego Company decided to eliminate romance on the grounds that the core demographic (5-12 year olds) would find it "icky."
 Greg Farshtey, the lead story writer for Bionicle, also refuses to explain how new beings come into existence.
 To paraphrase Farshtey:

 And then one of the movies went ahead and had an Unholy Matrimony plot.
 Farshtey had to handwave that one as merely a kind of political alliance, the same way kings would have their children married to strengthen bonds between royal houses (which to be fair is very much Truth in Television).